mitthrawnuruodo/ghc-js1-lesson-2.2-arrays/README.md

 c) Add "Cucumber" to the start of the Array.

-d) Use a for loop to go over the Array, and for each item, console log out the value of the item and how many letters it contains (ie. "Tomato contains 6 letter").
+d) Use a for loop to go over the Array, and for each item, console log out the value of the item and how many letters it contains (eg. "Tomato contains 6 letter").

 ## Exercise 4

 Given the array:

 ```js